Hexagon/croner/CONTRIBUTING.md

 2. Install or update to **Node.js v16**.
 3. Create a working branch ```feature/my-cool-feature``` or ```bugfix/issue-14``` and start with your changes!

+### Testing your changes

+Make sure you add test cases for your changes.
+While developing, use ```npm run test``` to run run quick tests against `/src/*`.

 ### Commit your update

 Please run ```npm run build``` before committing, to update the dist-files, and to make sure every test and check passes.
+When using this command, both source code, and all generated code will be tested, so it can take a while.

 If you make changes to any function Interface, or to JSDoc in general, you should also run ```npm run build:docs``` to update the generated documentation.

 See [package.json](/package.json) scripts section for all available scripts.